jpasqua/ASL/Readme.md

 ### Prerequisites:

-1. You'll need to create a free Pushover account and create an application key.
+1. You'll need to create a free [Pushover](https://pushover.net/) account, and you'll need to create an application key.
 You will use your app key and user token below.

+   **NOTE** that as 2025-06-25 there is a one-time $5 charge per platform to receive pushover notifications.
+There is no charge to send them up to 10,000 notifications/month.
 2. Create a file named pushover.ini with your user key app token.
    Example content of pushover.ini: